MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/scratch document.md

 - **Pyrolysis:**

-    - Pyrolysis is a thermal decomposition process that breaks down organic materials into gases, liquids, and char in the absence of oxygen.
+    - Pyrolysis is a thermal decomposition [[Process]] that breaks down organic materials into gases, liquids, and [[Char]] in the absence of oxygen.
     - It can be used to convert non-recyclable plastics, rubber, and organic waste into valuable products such as biofuels, syngas, and carbon black.
 - **Chemical Recycling:**

     - Chemical recycling involves breaking down plastic polymers into their constituent monomers or other chemical compounds.
-    - This process enables the transformation of plastic waste into high-quality feedstock for producing new plastics, chemicals, or fuels.
+    - This [[Process]] enables the transformation of plastic waste into high-quality feedstock for producing new plastics, chemicals, or fuels.
 - **Bioremediation:**

     - Bioremediation uses microorganisms to degrade organic contaminants present in waste materials, such as oil spills or polluted soil.
-    - It can be applied to treat organic waste streams from recycling processes, reducing environmental pollution and enhancing resource recovery.
+    - It can be applied to treat organic waste streams from recycling [[Processes]], reducing environmental pollution and enhancing resource recovery.

 ### How recycled materials can be further transformed or utilized to maximize their value and minimize waste: